-Chile has adopted a commercial policy to open and diversify markets for its agricultural and food products, with a special focus in the Chinese market.
-Chile has 29 trade agreements that cover 65 markets.
+Chile has adopted a commercial policy to open and diversify markets for its agricultural and food products.
+Chile has 33 international trade agreements that cover 65 markets.

 Chilean Processed Food Industry